 - Add 10 ounces of vegetable broth and whole peeled tomatoes.
 Mix and simmer 5 minutes.

-- Next add your almond, butter, salt/pepper, spices, chili paste,and coconut milk.
-Bring to a light boil then reduce and simmer for 10 minutes.
+- Next add lime juice, almond, butter, salt/pepper, spices, curry paste, and coconut milk.
+Bring to a light boil then reduce heat and simmer for 10 minutes.

 - Carefully transfer soup into a blender (or Vitamix) and puree until creamy.
 You can also use a hand blender.

-- If using corn starch, you can add it sooner and cooker longer and it thickens food quickly and at higher temperatures and won’t break down.
+- If using corn starch, you can add it sooner and cook longer and it thickens food quickly and at higher temperatures and won’t break down.